G-Milzink/CI_PP2_GS/README.md

 7. I want the user to be able to choose between Rock Paper Scissors, A quiz and a Hangman game.
 8. I want user to easily understand the different games.
-9. I want my game to be fully responsive
+9. I want my game to be fully responsive and provide feedback
 10. I want the user to not have to use the back button when they receive a 404 error.
 11. I want user to be able to send me a message and provide feedback.